 NOW, THEREFORE, BE IT RESOLVED BY THE MISSISSIPPI STATE SENATE, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we commend the American Red Cross for its many contributions in the State of Mississippi, throughout the United States and around the world, and recognize March 1998 as Red Cross Month in Mississippi.

-BE IT FURTHER RESOLVED, That this resolution be presented to Liza and Rick Looser for The Cirlot Agency, be forwarded to the Mississippi Development Authority and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to all Mississippi Red Cross Chapters and to the members of the Capitol Press Corps.